oded282/Flight-Simulator-Interpreter/README.md

 Each argument sent via running the exexcutable file is read and executed command by command.

 The interpreter lexes the input, than parses it.
-In case the command is valid and paramaters is valid as well, it will be executed immediately.
+In case the command and paramaters is valid, it will be executed immediately.
 Each command is represented by a Command object that implements the Command abstract class. while interpreter running time, another thread runs in the background updating the symbol table, with current values read from FlightGear.